krypton225/Digital-Trend/README.md

 # Digital-Trend
-> This is a project made with HTML and CSS and you can see it [here](https://krypton225.github.io/Digital-Trend/)
+> This is a project made with HTML and CSS.
+> You can see it [here](https://krypton225.github.io/Digital-Trend/)